memzer0x/IArrrC/README.md

 *Note that i made this warning because i don't consider myself a professional javascript programmer, i believe i'm doing great but i will always make more mistakes than someone who programmed with js for a long period, however i do intend to become better at it ;)*

-** Update ** Going to modify the commands system a lot so that each commands represent an object with a list of whitelisted switch (e.g -t, --type,...) and potentially blacklisted one too, this should make the program a lot more secure, i wouldn't recommand to use right now.
+** Update ** Going to modify the commands system a lot so that each commands represent an object with a list of whitelisted arguments and potentially blacklisted one too, this should make the program a lot more secure, i wouldn't recommand to use right now.